jelisejev/jasmine/README.md

-# jasmine
+# Jasmine cookbook

-This is a collection of recipes that can be used for testing different types of Javascript features, both for vanilla Javascript and some of the frameworks.
+This is a collection of Jasmine recipes that can be used for testing different types of Javascript features, both for vanilla Javascript and some of the frameworks.

 ## Vanilla Javascript